imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/tails-os/downloading-and-using-ian-colemans-bip39-tool-on-tails.md

 6. If all hashes match up, you have the right file.

 7. (Optional) On a phone or separate connection, check to see if the Github hash and Twitter hash all are the same.
 Having multiple points of reference from multiple connections are a way to validate the tools integrity (GPG and Bittorrent are also good methods if available).

-**Footnotes**

-1 - The first section (Downloading and Using) states that you should download straight from the website, while the second section (Validating) states that you should download from the Github page.
-Which advice should we prefer?
-Or should we download from multiple sources, in case one of them gets compromised?